2011 Syllabus and Class Schedule for Geography of Virginia (GGS 380)

 The Final Exam will be on Blackboard, and is also "open book."
 It will be a test of your cumulative knowledge, examining topics from every week in the class.

-What we studied in all the weeks of class, plus what we discussed on the blog, will be relevant to the Final Exam questions.
+What we studied in all the weeks of class will be relevant to the Final Exam questions.
 However, you'll have 11 quizzes and field trip reports under your belt, so by the end of the semester you'll have new expertise.
 (Hey, ain't that one reason to pay the tuition?)

 You can also earn extra credit by participating in the three optional field trips listed on the class schedule.
-If you spend half a day on the fiekd trip and then submit a 1-page report, describing what you saw and what you learned, you can earn up to 25 points for each report (so a maximum of 75 extra credit points can be earned through the field trips).
+If you spend half a day on the field trip and then submit a 1-page report describing what you saw and what you learned, you can earn up to 25 points for each report.
+Submit three reports, and a maximum of 75 extra credit points can be earned through the instructor-led field trips.

 Late Policy

 The quizzes and the Final Exam must be completed by the assigned dates; Blackboard is programmed to release the answers after midnight on Sundays.
-Other assignments submitted within two weeks after the deadline will be graded.
-A 20% penalty will be applied for assignments submitted up to one week late.
+Other assignments submitted within one week after the deadline will be graded.
+A 10% penalty will be applied for assignments submitted up to one week late.
 Assignments submitted more than one week after the deadline will receive no credit.

 Looking west at Page Valley from near Big Meadows, on Skyline Drive